 Saving on the small stuff

-We started turning off lights when we’re not in the room, running the dishwasher and laundry at night, and changing out old light bulbs for high-efficiency ones as they died.
+We started turning off lights when we’re not in the room, running the dishwasher and laundry at night, and changing out old light bulbs for high-efficiency ones.
 We also unplugged any mercury lights and other power suckers.
-We also sold our hot tub which costed a small fortune to run plus the cost of chemicals.
+We then sold our hot tub which costed a small fortune to run plus the cost of chemicals.
 The monthly savings for all these items is roughly $150 a month.

-The savings all added up totaling about $650 a month.
-With this monthly income, we began busying the supplies and equipment we needed to get started.
+The savings all added up totaled about $650 a month.
+With this monthly income, we began buying the supplies and equipment we needed to get the business started.
 We also managed to save a lot of the money back to a savings account.
 We did this for just under two years before we started the business.
 Total two-year savings? $15,600!
 Throughout this time, we also saved money by switching car insurance companies, internet providers, and electric suppliers.
 Add all those savings in and we saved well over the $15,600.
 How many loans did we take out on the business?
 NONE!
-Now that savings is going right back into the household because the business after one year is carrying itself.
+Now that savings is going right back into the household since the business after one year is carrying itself.